 These are only a few features that can help optimize a territory management plan especially when design a sales territory.
 But let’s take a look at one feature specifically in the next section that can really help reduce overhead.

-Find out what a difference an interactive data visualization can make when realigning sales territories in our on-demand webinar 'Revolutionizing Territory Management with LI'Watch now
+Find out what a difference an interactive data visualization can make when realigning sales territories in our on-demand webinar 'Using Spatial Data Science to Balance Field Sales Territories'Watch now

 A recent business travel report found that the average total cost for a business trip in 2016 amounted to $1,068.
 At the same time, Salesforce’s 2017 State of Sales Report found that 64 percent of surveryed reps spend most of their time on non-selling tasks.
 High travel costs plus low sales opportunities equals serious trouble for companies including an increase churn rate as frustrated employees resign.